 Low Water Temperature

 Bettas have a high sensitivity to water temperature.
 If the temperature in your tank is lower than optimal, their digestive processes will slow down.
 A slower digestive process may make food block the gastrointestinal tract and invariably pressure their swim bladder.
-Check the water temperature in your tank regularly and if you need to, adjust the thermostat on your heater manually to an acceptable range of 78-82 degrees Fahrenheit.
+Check the water temperature in your tank regularly and if you need to, adjust the thermostat on your

 The most common cause of swim bladder disease is overfeeding and associated digestive problems.
 Bettas are a gutty fish and sometimes won’t stop eating when they’re full, especially when there’s food available.
 When your betta eats their food too quickly, their stomach may get swollen and put pressure against the swim bladder.